CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 Syntax: FLAT_ATOMIC_CMPSWAP VDST, VADDR(2), VDATA(2)
 Description: Store lower VDATA dword into VADDR address  if previous value from that address is equal VDATA>>32, otherwise keep old value from address.
-If GLC flag is set then return previous value from resource to VDST, otherwise keep VDST value.
+If GLC flag is set then return previous value from address to VDST, otherwise keep VDST value.
 Operation is atomic.
 Operation:
 ```